thedges/PSCommFooter/README.md

 # PSCommFooter
 THIS SOFTWARE IS COVERED BY [THIS DISCLAIMER](https://raw.githubusercontent.com/thedges/Disclaimer/master/disclaimer.txt).

-This component provides an easy way to add a configurable footer to your community.
+This component provides an easy way to add a configurable footer to your community (no HTML or image editor needed).
 Many SEs will create a static image for the footer using image editor tools.
 While this can provide a high fidelity footer, the footer is not easily updateable by next SE and the static image is not responsive to smaller screen formats.
 This component provides a fully configurable footer that is driven based on configuration data, is responsive to various formats, and is easy to change functionality for as requirements change.

 The first release of this component is based on the [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/) and specifically their [footer component](https://designsystem.digital.gov/components/footer/) definition.
 The USWDS footer has 3 options: Big, Default, and Slim which all 3 are supported.
 Here are 3 screenshots of the component for the 3 options: